naninovel/docs/docs/guide/localization.md

 *Localization resources root* specific path can be changed in the localization configuration menu via `Loader > Path Prefix` property.
 Notice, that the configured path is relative to a "Resources" folder (not the "Assets").
 The resources folders are [handled in a special way](https://docs.unity3d.com/Manual/LoadingResourcesatRuntime.html) by Unity; you can have multiple such folders stored anywhere inside the project assets for organization purposes.

-::: note
+::: info NOTE
-Like with any other type of resources, instead of using `Resources` folder you can opt for a different resource provider; for example, with [addressables](/guide/resource-providers.md#addressable) provider you can bundle locale-specific resources independently of the main game package and download them on-demand.
+Like with any other type of resources, instead of using `Resources` folder you can opt for a different resource provider; for example, with [addressables](/guide/resource-providers#addressable) provider you can bundle locale-specific resources independently of the main game package and download them on-demand.
 :::

 To specify which locale is selected by default when player first runs the game use `Default Locale` property in the localization configuration menu.
 When the property is not specified, the game will start in *source locale* by default.